Wafinator/Uptime-Monitor/README.md

 ## Things I'd add with more time

-- Auth — right now anyone hitting the page sees all the monitors
+- Auth, right now anyone hitting the page sees all the monitors
 - A real job queue (BullMQ or similar) so the scheduler doesn't die if the Node process restarts
 - Webhook / Slack alerts in addition to email
 - Status page view to share publicly